 - See the Painted Hills in person

-- Drive the Hood Valley Fruit Loop
+- Drive the Hood River Valley Fruit Loop

-- Visit Multnomah Falls
+- Admire Multnomah Falls

-- Visit the Wooden Shoe Tulip Festival
+- Experience the Wooden Shoe Tulip Festival

 - Hike the Misery Ridge Trail at Smith Rock